gonzalezalfie/fetch-machine-learning/README.md

 $$\frac{\partial L(\beta)}{\partial\beta_2} = -\frac{1}{N}\sum_{t = 1}^N X_te_t$$

+We will run the algorithm using a docker image that will execute the `model.py` file included in this repostitory.
+If you want to see in detail, how the gradient descent estimates the values of \beta_j and how it predicts the future values, you can read the comments in the file

+Our algorithm will use a value of \eta equal to 0.1 and a number of epochs $n$ equal to 1000.

 # Run the solution

 I'm assuming that the user can use a Linux terminal (preferably Ubuntu) and can use docker.